RuPay: Oman

 India proposed use and acceptance of RuPay in Oman during an India-Oman Joint Commission Meeting hosted at New Delhi on 11 May 2022.
 The Omani delegation led by trade minister Qais bin Mohammed al Yousef responded positively on the proposal.
 NPCI signed MoU with Central Bank of Oman on 4 October 2022 to connect RuPay with similar system in Oman on a reciprocal basis.

 Europe

 As per MoU signed on 11 October 2022, Worldline SA will enable European merchants POS terminal to accept RuPay.
 The initial market expansion will happen in Belgium, the Netherlands, Luxembourg and Switzerland.

+Mauritius

+On 12 February 2024, India officially launched RuPay card services in Mauritius.
+Prime Minister Narendra Modi and Prime Minister Pravind Jugnauth of Mauritius formally inaugurated the service via video conference.
+RuPay card services will be extended to Mauritius, allowing Mauritian banks to issue cards utilizing the RuPay mechanism there and facilitating the use of RuPay cards for settlements in both Mauritius and India.

 Future markets

 Australia

 On Indian Prime Minister's virtual meet with Australian Prime Minister on 4 June 2020, both the countries are exploring the possibility to launch Indian RuPay Card in Australia.

 Philippines

 Under the aegis of the Government of India, NPCI started discussion on infrastructure development for digital payment, financial inclusion and Direct Benefit Transfer.
 NPCI also proposed RuPay as an alternative to Mastercard and Visa in Philippines to improve cross border bilateral trade and tourism.